frabjous/open-guide-editor/doc/basic-usage.md

 OGE builds upon this by providing a back-end for saving, processing and previewing.
 You will need to **enable pop-ups** for the site serving the editor to see the preview window.

-These functions can be invoked either by clicking on buttons on the toolbar, or via keybindings.
+These functions can be invoked either by clicking on buttons on the top panel, or via keybindings.

 ## Buttons